privacytools/static-sites/chat/privacy.md

 We may share your information when working with our suppliers to provide the Service.

-In addition, the chat.privacytools.io homeserver is a decentralised and open service.
+In addition, the chat.privacytools.io homeserver is a decentralized and open service.
 This means that, to support communication between users on different homeservers or different messaging platforms, your username, display name and messages and files are sometimes shared with other services that are connected with the chat.privacytools.io homeserver.

 **Federation**